norcapcotech/7star/index.md

 <img src="7StarPropertyLogo.png" height="300" width="300"/>

-We deliver hight quality property management and maintaince services while training each other and our clients on how to leverage the best tools for the right purpose.
+We deliver high quality property management and maintenance services while training each other and our clients on how to leverage the best tools for the right purpose.

 ### Address
 8301 State Line Rd.
 Suite 220 #851